 I Was Here: A Travel Journal for the Curious Minded ($15): This whimsical, colorfully illustrated, guided travel book is the perfect gift for anyone looking ahead at travels to come!
 With plenty of space to capture addresses, itineraries, and tips from locals, a reference section with time zones and measurement conversions, a pocket for collecting paper memorabilia along the way, and a number of surprises with each turn of the page, this planner encourages travelers to explore the easily overlooked and wonderfully meaningful everyday details encountered while traveling.
 Which are those simple things that we've all come to appreciate a little more this year.

 Happy shopping and cheers to a year full of safe and healthy travel adventures to come!
 It will happen.
 I demand it.

-Allie is the founder of Parched Around the World and the owner of Parched Global, LLC, a marketing and communications company based in Atlanta, GA.
+Allie is the founder of Parched Around the World and the owner of Parched Global, LLC, a communications company based in Atlanta, GA.
 She's a Certified Sommelier and a foodie at heart, and is forever suffering from a severe case of wanderlust!
 When life allows, you can often find Allie traveling around the world and photographing her adventures both domestically and abroad.
-Feel free to get in touch with her by email at email@example.com or to connect with her on Instagram at @aaalbanese and @parchedaroundtheworld.
+Feel free to get in touch with her by email at firstname.lastname@example.org or to connect on Instagram at @aaalbanese and @parchedaroundtheworld.